 If you or anyone you know would like more information on domestic abuse, please refer to our web page by following the link given.

-Daylight - an app that will teach you ways to manage worry and anxiety in your life.
+an app that will teach you ways to manage worry and anxiety in your life.
 Through cognitive behavioural therapy (CBT) techniques, Daylight offers audio-led guidance tailored to your unique problematic thoughts, behaviours, and responses to worry and anxiety.
 The programme introduces you to a range of techniques and guides you through daily practice sessions.
-You can access the Daylight app here.
+Follow the link to access the Daylight app.

 If you think that someone may be struggling, it’s important to stay connected with the person.
 A simple visit, phone call, email, text or Whats App message can make a big difference.